-For this example within the Pet Supplies category, we searched "suction cup dog toy" on Amazon.
+For this example within the Pet Supplies category, we searched "acl brace for dog" on

 Extension gives you a quick overview of the niche you are currently researching.
-Here, it tells us right away that this product has an Opportunity Score of 6, meaning it has reasonably high demand with low competition.
+Here, it tells us right away that this product has an Opportunity Score of 7, meaning it has high demand with low competition.
 (10 is the highest Opportunity Score, but remember that we suggest looking in the 5-7 score range for a competitive product.)